undeMalum/portfolio/content/creativity/index.md

 - LO 4 Commitment and Perseverance
 - LO 6 Global Engagement

-## Joggling
+## Juggling
 **Description:**<br>
-Yes, I joggle.
+Yes, I juggle.
 It's kinda funny coz I started quite unexpectedly.
-One day my aunt `went to Tigger` and she bought my `a bag of hacky sacks`, marked as "_joggling balls_".
+One day my aunt `went to Tigger` and she bought my `a bag of hacky sacks`, marked as "_juggling balls_".
 So I started practicing.
-In addition to that, this was a time of `covid-19 pandemic` and I had a lot of free time for my "_joggling sessions_".
-After some time I was able to `joggle fluently`. **And that's the whole story**.
+In addition to that, this was a time of `covid-19 pandemic` and I had a lot of free time for my "_juggling sessions_".
+After some time I was able to `juggle fluently`. **And that's the whole story**.

 ***
 {{< youtube id="Dzwoyf6ifaU" >}}